 For companies of all sizes, ransomware has been a chronic concern.
 Corporate entities must examine how ransomware may disrupt cloud-based systems.

 Several cloud storage services exist, and various kinds of cloud storage are available.
-Also, various cloud storage providers will provide many options in file, archive, and object storage.
+Also, various cloud storage solutions providers will provide many options for file, archive, and object storage.

 For this discussion, generic cloud storage will be referred to as cloud storage.
 The best cloud security services can only help against certain forms of ransomware, and they are not universally implemented across all cloud service providers.

 The epidemic known as Ransomware has been around for some time.
 Some early ransomware versions were simple.
 Most of the user’s hard disc was unaffected by a ransomware attack.

 Back-end servers have become valuable to ransomware writers, who started to understand that critical data is often kept on back-end servers rather than simply on a hard drive.
 Such, in effect, led to ransomware evolving to encrypt network shares’ contents.
 A small percentage of today’s ransomware is even specifically created to target particular programs.

 As we shall see, although cloud storage is essential, it is not a silver bullet on its own.

 Here is how Ransomware Operates and how to keep yourself Protected

 On cloud storage, the two critical components are how successful the ransomware assault was and how much data was recovered.
 The capabilities of ransomware are the first of these variables.
 Malicious ransomware is not always generated in the same way, just as unaltered cloud storage is not.
 Cloud storage ransomware is more effective on specific operating systems than others.